mvolkmann/blog/src/alpine.md

 ### $nextTick

-This magic property ...
-TODO
+This magic property is a function that takes a function to be executed after Alpine finishes updating the DOM.
+It is useful for inspecting the DOM or making additional changes to it.

+This function returns a `Promise`, so the `await` keyword can be used to wait for it to settle.

 ### $refs

-This magic property provides access to DOM nodes whose elements have the `x-ref` directive.
+This magic property provides access to DOM elements to which the `x-ref` directive is applied.
 Its value is an object.
 The keys are the string values specified by all the `x-ref` directives.
 The values are the corresponding DOM element objects.